 Hard real-time systems

 Hard real-time systems guarantee that critical tasks complete on time.
-In hard real-time systems secondary storage is limited or missing with data stored in ROM.
-In these systems virtual memory is almost never found.
+In hard real-time systems, secondary storage is limited or missing and the data is stored in ROM.
+In these systems, virtual memory is almost never found.

 Soft real-time systems